 Side effects are often temporary.
 You might experience some of these side effects in the first 1 to 3 weeks of taking your medication.
 These might subside as your body adapts to the medication.

-If the side effects continue to persist, tell your Cerebral prescriber, care counselor, or therapist.
+If the side effects continue to persist, tell your Cerebral prescriber or therapist.
 If the side effects interfere with your daily life and functioning, please let us know so we can determine the best next steps.

 Some degree of side effects may occur with most medications, so it might be hard to find an option without any side effects.
 Your prescriber will weigh the benefits and risks of each medication with you and help you determine which treatment plan might be best for you.